Skip to content

 EC2-Public-IP

-To make it publicly accessible from the internet, EC2 instances are usually assigned at least one public IP address when they are created, but in a situation where you encounter an error such as the one below when trying to connect to the instance, you need to manually allocate an IPv4 address to it.
+To enable public accessibility from the internet, EC2 instances typically receive at least one public IP address upon creation.
+However, if you encounter an error, such as the one below, when attempting to connect to the instance, you must manually allocate an IPv4 address to it.

 The instance does not have a public IPv4 address.
 To connect using the EC2 Instance Connect browser-based client, the instance must have a public IPv4 address.